madruk20/Dragon-Bot/README.md

 - DKP menu.
 Players can access their stats and view the stats of others in the roster as well as items, events, and adjustments.
 - Each game has its own DKP database.
 Switch between games seamlessly.
 - GDKP option for GDKP runs inside or outside of the guild.
-- Dual DKP option for "boxes" to spend on alternate characters.
+- A second DKP pool option for alternate characters or "boxes" (Dual DKP).

 ## Wiki Tutorials
 [Dragon Bot Wiki](https://github.com/madruk20/Dragon-Bot/wiki)